 Economic Uses of Nepenthes species in San Isidro, Northern Samar

 Based on the interviews conducted by the researcher through an interview guide, it was revealed that the local residents used Nepenthes species as ornamental plant.
 In addition, sometimes Nepenthes species was used as a source of income or for barter for any goods like rice and instant coffees.
-According to Rizqiani, et al., (2018) the uniqueness and variation of the pitchers attract people to collect Nepenthes for ornamental plants.
+According to Rizqiani, et al., (2018) the uniqueness and variation of the pitchers will attract people to collect Nepenthes for ornamental plants.